 NOTE: Issuance of multiple department orders or purchasing card transactions to circumvent the direct buy limit is prohibited.

-Departments are to contact Facilities Operations to initiate purchases for the following commodities:
+Departments are to contact Facilities Services, Operations to initiate purchases for the following commodities:

 - Window coverings

-The department does not submit a Department Requisition for Facilities Operations purchasing transactions.
-See 80.45 for procedures to request Facilities Operations purchasing services.
+The department does not submit a Departmental Requisition for Facilities Services, Operations purchasing transactions.
+See 80.45 for procedures to request Facilities Services, Operations purchasing services.

-Facilities Operations does not initiate purchases of carpeting, floor coverings, furniture, or window coverings for Housing and Dining Services.
-Housing and Dining Services submits Department Requisitions to Purchasing Services to initiate such purchases.
+Facilities Services, Operations does not initiate purchases of carpeting, floor coverings, window coverings, or furniture requiring connections to the building or building utilities for Housing and Dining Services.
+Housing and Dining Services submits Departmental Requisitions to Purchasing Services to initiate such purchases.

 See the PDF form: